leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 The world now has AI systems that are phenomenally good at finding bugs.
 Using these, in early August 2026, a spurious Lean "proof" of the *Goldbach Conjecture*, a famous problem in mathematics, was posted, finding and exploiting a bug in the Lean kernel.
 This Lean proof also passed both Nanoda and lean4lean.

-The bug involved nested inductive types, the same complex definitions that had made me sweat when trying to port trepplein.
+The bug involved nested inductive types, the same complex definitions that had made me sweat when trying to port Trepplein.
 Talia Ringer has emphasised that this is not merely an issue with implementation - the type theory of nested inductive types is also not well understood.

 It turned out that the code passed Nanoda because of an entirely different bug but at the same place.
 Indeed this had been detected and fixed by the time the bug was announced.
 This part of the code in lean4lean was copied from Lean, with the bug being copied.

 The bug was immediately fixed in Lean.
 Over the next few days some more bugs were found and fixed.

-All of these bugs involve strange meta-programming hacks whose intention is to clearly find and exploit the bugs.
+Many of these bugs involve strange meta-programming hacks whose intention is to clearly find and exploit the bugs, and others are not those that one is likely to encounter in normal Lean usage.
 So as far as normal Lean code is concerned there are no know kernel bugs.
-Indeed it is easy to check if strange meta-programming has been done.
+To increase confidence in one code, one can check (for instance via an LLM) whether strange meta-programming has been done or there is other non-idiomatic Lean usage.
 That said, once a few bugs are found something more has to be done to restore confidence.

 ### Verified kernels and *lean4lean*